fadado/jqt/docs/content/document.md

 <%include "opt/I.md">
 <%include "opt/n.md">

-## Document structure
+## File structure

-Documents contains MarkDown text with an optional YAML front matter.
+Document files contains MarkDown text preceded by an optional YAML front matter.

 ### Front matter

-Pandoc accepts YAML metadata intermixed with the MarkDown content. _jqt_ will extract the YAML front matter, located at the very begining of the file, transform it to JSON with the top level scalar elements converted to MarkDown, and inject it into the render stage under the global object named `.front`.
+Pandoc accepts YAML metadata intermixed with the MarkDown content. _jqt_ will extract the YAML front matter, located at the very begining of the file, convert the top level scalar elements to HTML, and inject it into the render stage under a global JSON object named `.front`.

 ### Body

-Pandoc will convert the document body to HTML, and _jqt_ will inject it into the render stage under the global scalar named `.body`.
+Pandoc will convert the document body to HTML, and _jqt_ will inject it into the render stage under a global JSON scalar named `.body`.
 If the document contains fenced code blocks specifying the language of the code block, the highlight code will be in the scalar `.front._css`.
 Also, the table of contents will be in the scalar `.front._toc`.

-## Document conversion
+## Document syntax

 The document conversion has two stages.
-In the first the text is preprocessed, and the second does the proper conversion to HTML.
+In the first text is preprocessed, and the second does the proper conversion to HTML.

 ### Preprocessing